‘Eileen’s Law’ Would Make It Easier for Prosecutors to Pursue Charges of Reckless Driving

 The legislation would make it clear that vehicular homicide that is a result of a driver’s failure to stay in his or her lane is a crime of the third degree.
 A third degree crime is punishable by imprisonment of three to five years, a fine of up to $15,000 or both.

 “New Jersey needs to eliminate the ambiguity from the law regarding reckless driving,” said McKnight (D-Hudson).
 “Clarifying the law will help prosecutors do their jobs and ensure that irresponsible drivers pay the price for their actions.”

 “People who break the law have to face consequences, especially when their actions result in a tragedy like the death of Eileen Marmino,” said Chiaravalloti (D-Hudson).
 “If a driver swerves out of his or her lane and then kills somebody, it’s a sign that the driver just wasn’t giving full attention to driving.
 A prosecutor shouldn’t have to go out of the way to make that case.”

-“It is unconscionable that prosecutors have not been able to pursue a punishment commensurate with the crime and its impact on the family,” said Benson (D-Mercer/Middlesex).
-“This change to the law will help make sure justice is served in New Jersey and ultimately help encourage safer driving.”
+“It is unconscionable that prosecutors have not been able to pursue a punishment commensurate with the crime and impact to the family,” said Benson (D-Mercer/Middlesex).
+“This change to the law will help make sure justice is served in New Jersey.”